tiagorahal/tic-tac-toe/README.md

 ![](./assets/tictactoe_example.gif)

-> A collaborative project to build Tic-tac-toe-game.
+> A collaborative project to build Tic-tac-toe-game

 ## Built With